jorgenponder/whos-talking/README.md

 The reason that identify.py takes JSON on STDIN is because in a future, that is what split.py is going to output, so you can pipe them together.

 You should be able to supply a directory of speaker samples also, a bit untested right now.
-And also in JSON format, see source in "./helpers".
+And also in JSON format, see source in "./helpers":

+    ./bin/python identify.py -r "speaker-samples-dir"
+    ./bin/python identify.py -r "speaker-samples-list.json"

 ## How it works, high level